trixi-framework/paper-2021-juliacon/README.md

 ## Abstract

-We present Trixi.jl, a Julia library for adaptive high-order numerical simulations of hyperbolic partial differential equations (PDEs).
+We present Trixi.jl, a Julia package for adaptive high-order numerical simulations of hyperbolic partial differential equations.
 Utilizing Julia's strengths, Trixi.jl is extensible, easy to use, and fast.
-We describe the main design choices that enable these features and compare Trixi.jl with an established open source Fortran code for hyperbolic PDEs using the same numerical methods.
+We describe the main design choices that enable these features and compare Trixi.jl with a mature open source Fortran code that uses the same numerical methods.
 We conclude with an assessment of Julia for simulation-focused scientific computing, an area that is still dominated by traditional high-performance computing languages such as C, C++, and Fortran.